How to set up QuickBooks inventory scanner for your online account

 Using third-party software with QuickBooks allows you to start using barcodes, not just in your sales but across your entire manufacturing process.

-Once you’ve set up everything, you can utilize your barcodes for the following:
+Once you’ve set up everything, you can utilize your barcodes for:

 • Assigning barcode numbers to inventory items for improved tracking and analytics